 Water means small business in Minnesota: Tourism, microbreweries, wild rice, and more.

-Small Business Minnesota met with congressional officials and staff in DC last week to discuss the significance of clean water to small businesses.
+Small Business Minnesota has been getting the word out in Minnesota and met with congressional officials and staff in DC to discuss the significance of clean water to small businesses.

 Tourism, backbone to Minnesota’s economy: As you know, Minnesota has more than 10,000 lakes and just about as many outdoor recreational activities.
 Clean water is vital to Minnesota’s tourism that generates $35 million a day in revenue and employs 250,000 Minnesotans, (Minnesota Department of Tourism, 2014 report).
 Southern Minnesota is the state’s most lucrative tourist area in Greater Minnesota; yet half of its lakes have been designated as unsafe for swimming or fishing, and others have been listed by the Minnesota Pollution Control Agency as “unrecoverable.”
 One of the state’s leading newspapers reports “Minnesota’s lakes – and its economic backbone – under algae siege.”